divergentti/putput/README.md

 **1. Steganography Tool**

-Hide messages or watermarks in images using adaptive LSB, DCT-based embedding, or error-corrected methods.
+Hide messages or watermarks in images using adaptive LSB, DCT-based embedding, and error-corrected methods.
-Passes png to jpeg conversions and size adjustments.

 **Features**